Sakura in Paris (Cherry Blossom)

 This tree is a vestige of the first plantations in the park – when it opened, it mainly contained fruit trees – since the designers’ idea was to represent the countryside in the city.

-Bonus: Parc de Sceaux Cherry Blossom
+Bonus: Parc de Sceaux Cherry Blossoms

 For the very best cherry blossoms, head to Parc de Sceaux, located on the outskirts of Paris.
 Here, an entire orchard of pink cherry trees blooms from mid-to late April.